ao6372/Projects/Yelp photos classification/README.md

 Here is [a good introduction video to transfer learning given by Prof Guestrin from University of Washington](https://youtu.be/HVbUD9aA_Ys)

 The basic idea is that knowledge extracted from pre-trained model can be used in similar cases.
-For example, in this case, I borrowed parameters pre-trained in the convolutional layers (as well as some max-pooling layers) and added 2 new full-connected layers, which will be trained with Yelp training dataset to get the new model.
+For example, in this case, I borrowed parameters from the convolutional layers (as well as some max-pooling layers) of pre-trained VGG-16 model, and added 2 new full-connected layers, which will be trained with Yelp training dataset to get the new model.
 The benefit is that firstly, models can be trained very fast, about 3 hours here versus 3 weeks for the VGG-16 model.
 Secondly, transfer learning has proved to be powerful in many cases.